syncfusion-content/wpf-docs/wpf/PropertyGrid/Custom-Property-Definition.md

 # Custom definition of the properties in WPF PropertyGrid

+In this section, let us see how to configure properties manually in (`xaml` or `C#`) instead of event or attributes.

+N> Manual definition of property item by using `PropertyGridItem` have higher priority than property definition from attributes and `AutoGeneratingPropertyGridItem` event.
+When `AutoGenerateItems` is disabled, `AutoGeneratingPropertyGridItem` event will not be triggered.

+## Define PropertyItem manually

 By default, property items of `PropertyGrid.SelectedObject` are automatically generated in the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control by using the [AutoGeneratingPropertyGridItem](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_AutoGeneratingPropertyGridItem) event.
 Now, you can restrict the auto generated items and manually define a property items through the `XAML` by using the `PropertyGridItem`.

-N> Manual definition of property item by using `PropertyGridItem` have higher priority than property definition from attributes and `AutoGeneratingPropertyGridItem` event.

-## Define PropertyItem manually
+### Adding defined PropertyGridItems into PropertyGrid

-You can manually define the property item by set the value to its properties and add that item into the `Items` collection property.
+If you want to load the manually defined property items into the `PropertyGrid`, add that `Items` collection property.
 You can enable it only by setting the `AutoGenerateItems` property value as `false`.
 The default value of `AutoGenerateItems` property is `true`.

-N> If `AutoGenerateItems` property is `false`, then only the items which are added in the `Items` collection will generated in the `PropertyGrid`.
+N> When `AutoGenerateItems` is `false`, `AutoGeneratingPropertyGridItem` event will not be triggered.

+In the following example, `AutoGeneratingPropertyGridItem` event not triggered by disabling the `AutoGenerateItems` and items which are manually added in the `Items` collection only loaded in the `PropertyGrid`.

 {% tabs %}
 {% highlight C# %}